This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When the mission is to deter insect pests, there are a few plant covers worth discussing.
 My favorite (and long-time “righthand man” in the garden) are row covers.
 This lightweight fabric rests on hoops or directly on plant tops to shield foliage from insects.
 It comes in various thicknesses, the thinnest of which has great light transmission and the heaviest of which offers the greatest level of protection from cold weather (which we’ll discuss in the next section).

 Insect mesh is another terrific plant cover for defending plants against insect pests.
-This flexible, fine-mesh screening is much tougher than tulle fabric and is less likely to tear than row cover if you live in a very windy location.
+This flexible, fine-mesh screening is much tougher than tulle fabric.
+It is also less likely to tear than row cover if you live in a very windy location.
 It’s a good bit heavier than row cover so you’ll definitely need hoops or stakes to hold it up.
-I’ve had mine for three years now and simply hose it off and store it at the end of the growing season.
+I’ve had mine for three years now.
+I simply hose it off and store it at the end of the growing season.
 It’s perfect for use on cole crops to keep caterpillars away and on carrots to deter the carrot maggot fly, among many other pests.

 Protecting plants from frosts